socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

             "EntityId": "individual_background_record",
             "EntityData": {
                 "name": "John Smith",
-                "localid": 6726,
+                "localid": "6726",
                 "instanceid": "3005",
                 "offenderid": "4535",
                 "dateofbirth": "03/14/1959",
                 "sexperceived": "Male",
                 "sentencingcounty": "Kankakee",
-                "recordid": 6789
+                "recordid": "6789"
             }
         }
     ]
 }
 ```
 ##### Notes
 `recordid` - A record ID or primary key for the record.
-This number should be unique.
+This value should be unique.
 You are free to submit a string in any format as long as it uniquely identifies the record in your system.
 If you have concerns and would like to discuss alternative approaches, please contact us.

 ### Problem Solving Courts Program Pipeline Critical Elements
-In addition to the Data Verification Prerequisites, the
-following elements must be included in every PSC record:
+The following elements must be included in every PSC record:
 * sentencingcounty
 * instanceid
 * offenderid